viadee/docker-hub-rate-limit-exporter/README.md

             - <the namespace where the docker-hub-rate-limit-exporter lives>
 ```

-## Build by viadee Unternehmensberatung AG
+## Collaboration

-This helm chart was build by viadee Unternehmensberatrung AG.
+This helm chart was build by viadee Unternehmensberatung AG.
 If you are interested to find out what else we are doing, check out our website: https://www.viadee.de/en/solutions/cloud

+If you have any feedback, ideas or extensions feel free to reach out and create a GitHub issue.